freeCodeCamp/chapter/CONTRIBUTING.md

 * You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`
 * If you, or someone else via a commit, updates _Dockerfile_ or the contents of its build directory, run `docker-compose build` to get the new image.
 Then, run `docker-compose up` to start the container's services.

-Proceed to the **Prepare the Database for Development** step, below.

 ## Manual Mode

 This is a much lighter development footprint than _Docker Mode_, but you will need to manually manage the client-server, database, and API server.